Ariel Castro kidnappings: Escape and rescue

-On May 6, 2013, Berry was finally able to make contact with Castro's neighbors, leading to her escape with her 6-year-old daughter and the rescue of DeJesus and Knight by authorities.
+On the morning of May 6, 2013, Berry was finally able to make contact with Castro's neighbors, leading to her escape with her 6-year-old daughter and the rescue of DeJesus and Knight by authorities.
 According to police, Castro had left the house that day and Berry realized that he had failed to lock the "big inside door", although the exterior storm door was bolted.
 She did not attempt to break through the outer door because she thought that Castro "was testing her", according to the police report.
 Previously, Castro had tested the women by leaving the house partially unlocked and exits unsecured.
 If they attempted to escape, he beat them.
 Instead, Berry screamed for help when she saw neighbors through the screen.

-Neighbor Angel Cordero responded to the screaming, but was unable to communicate with Berry because he spoke little English.
-Neighbor Charles Ramsey joined Cordero at the house's front door during the rescue.
-They kicked a hole through the bottom of the storm door and Berry crawled through, carrying her daughter.
-Ramsey said that Berry told him that she and her child were being kept inside the house against her will.
-Upon being freed, she went to the house of another Spanish-speaking neighbor and, with Ramsey's assistance, called 9-1-1, saying: "Help me, I've been kidnapped, and I've been missing for ten years.
+Neighbors have offered differing views of the escape.
+According to Berry in her memoir Hope: A Memoir of Survival in Cleveland, neighbor Angel Cordero responded to the screaming, but left as he was unable to communicate with Berry because he was a Spanish-speaker who spoke little English.
+Neighbor Charles Ramsey arrived at the scene and suggested kicking out the storm door's bottom panel.
+Together, Ramsey and Berry kicked a hole through the bottom of the door and Berry crawled through with her daughter.
+Berry told Ramsey that she and her child were being kept inside the house against her will.
+Once both were free, Ramsey called 9-1-1 from his home, while Berry called as well from the home of another neighbor, saying: "Help me, I'm Amanda Berry, I've been kidnapped, and I've been missing for ten years.
 And I'm here.
 I'm free now!"

-Responding police officers Anthony Espada, Michael Tracy and Barbara Johnson entered Castro's house.
-They walked through an upstairs hallway with guns drawn, announcing themselves as CDP.
+Responding police officers Michael Tracy, Barbara Johnson and Anthony Espada entered Castro's house.
+They walked through an upstairs hallway with guns drawn, announcing themselves as CPD.
 After peeking out from a slightly opened bedroom door, Knight entered the hallway and leaped into an officer's arms, repeatedly saying, "You saved me."
 Soon afterward, DeJesus entered the hallway from another room.
 Knight and DeJesus walked out of the house, and all three women, plus the child, were taken to MetroHealth Medical Center.
 Berry and DeJesus were released from the hospital the next day, and Knight was discharged four days later on May 10.